sthciN/asset-organizer/README.md

 - Quality Check: Images are analyzed using the mocked OpenAI API.
 Only images with quality > 5 and privacy_compliant: True proceed.

+## Feature 3: Ads Budget Management

+### Update Budgets Based on Asset Performance**
+- Every time the script runs, it uses the mocked API provided to update budgets based on asset performance.
+- Performance Calculation:

+     ```python
+     performance = (conversions / cost_per_conversion) + \
+                   (all_conversions / cost_per_all_conversions) + \
+                   (clicks / cost_micros * 1_000_000) + \
+                   (impressions / cost_micros * 1_000_000)
+     ```
+- Budget Adjustment:
+    - Increase: Increase the budget of the top-performing asset within each ad by 20%.
+    - Decrease: Decrease the budget of low-performing assets within each ad by 20%.
+- Tracking Changes:
+    - All budget changes are tracked and stored in a PostgreSQL database for record-keeping and analysis.

 ### Provide Feedback

 - Logging: Logs the names of the assets into a specified sheet named as Logs-{starting-process-datetime}, different worksheets made for validation failure in the LOG_FOLDER_ID.
+    - The name of the worksheets are:
+        `Unmatched PNG Name`
+        `Asset Date Expired`
+        `Asset Budget Update Failed`
+        `Asset Budget Update Failed`
+        `Asset Quality Check Failed`
+        `Asset Move Failed`
+        `Asset Performance Budget Update Failed`
 - Error Handling: New logs are created for each run, allowing for tracking of file processing status.

 ## Deployment